explained for players

 The on the in key of

 Back to the guitar!
 You might wonder how this all translates back to your instrument and that might be a bit confusing at first, but please stay tuned.
-As you just seen, the chromatic intervals for melodic minor scale are 1, 3, 4, 6, 8, 10 and 12.
+As you just seen, the chromatic intervals for melodic minor scale are {1, 3, 4, 6, 8, 10 and 12}.
 To most people, this is not very useful information.
-The steps are more important to know.
-Try to learn that by heart.
+The diatonic steps 1, 2, â™3, 4, 5, 6, 7 are more important to know.
+Try to learn see the difference between those and learn that by heart.
 From there it is way more interesting and practical to look at diatonic scale intervals.

 Switch between chromatic/diatonic/notes below to see/learn the relations between them.
 For convenience, the root note (G) is highlighted.